josephcappadona/josephcappadona.github.io/about.md

 permalink: /about/
 ---

 Hello!
-My name is Joe and I'm a software engineer who aspires to build general AI systems.
+My name is Joe and I'm an aspiring AI research engineer.

 My research interests include:
 * Building general AI systems using principles from psychology and cognitive science